NSIS-Dev/Documentation/Reference/DirVar.md

 # DirVar

 Specifies which variable is to be used to contain the directory selected.
-This variable should contain the default value too.
-This allows to easily create two different directory pages that will not require you to move values in and out of [`$INSTDIR`][1].
+This variable should be initialized with a default value.
+This allows you to easily create two different directory pages that will not require you to move values in and out of [`$INSTDIR`][1].
 The default variable is [`$INSTDIR`][1].
 This can only be used in [`PageEx`][2] and for directory and uninstConfirm pages.

 ## Parameters